DuncanRowland/enigma/README.md

 # enigma
-Enigma Machine - Old School C
+Enigma-type Machine - Old School C

 N.B.
 This is only an approximation to the actual Enigma algorithm.